An Experimentally Informed Continuum Grain Boundary Model: Inadequacy of the `formulation'

 \section{Inadequacy of the $J_2$ `formulation'}

-The $J_2$ `formulation' in \eqn{EvolutionEqnJ2_2} is obtained by formally using the product rule on the $J_1$ term in \eqn{EvolutionEqn_Final_cspline}. \fig{ThetaVsX_J2form_cspline_Expli_gt_1p285_a2_0_TT_0p001} shows the initial condition that is the same as the initial condition in \fig{ThetaVsX_cspline_explicit_J1_gt_1p285_alpha_0_TT_18p707} and evolves using \eqn{EvolutionEqnJ2_2}.
+The $J_2$ `formulation' in \eqn{EvolutionEqnJ2_2} is obtained by formally using the product rule on the $J$ term in \eqn{EvolutionEqn_Final_cspline}.
+The \mbox{\eqn{EvolutionEqnJ2_2}} is numerically discretized using the central difference formula in space and by the forward Euler method in time, and the corresponding fully explicit numerical discretization is given by

+\fig{FigB1a} shows the initial condition that is the same as the initial condition in \fig{Fig5e} and evolves using \eqn{EvolutionEqnJ2_2}.
 The initial condition $\partial_x \theta$=1.285 is slightly away from the equilibrium trough at $\partial_x \theta$=1.2 but it is still in the convex region of the SED function curve shown in \fig{GBEnergyVsGradTheta_Piecewise_Cubic_Splinefit}.
-The $\theta$ profile at $t = 0.001$ shows non-physical oscillations near the transition layer and the corresponding total free energy in \fig{EnergyVsTime_J2form_cspline_Expli_gt_1p285_a2_0_TT_0p001} also increasing with oscillations.
-The system shows more non-physical behavior as time progresses. \fig{ThetaVsX_J2form_cspline_Expli_gt_1p2_a2_0p37_TT_0p1781} shows the initial condition that evolves using \eqn{EvolutionEqnJ2_2} with a small $\alpha$($\alpha$=0.37).
-The initial condition is the same as that of the initial condition in \fig{ThetaVsX_cspline_explicit_J1_gt_1p2_alpha_0p37_TT_24p38}.
-Even with the $\alpha=0.37$, the $\theta$ profile at $t = 0.1781$ shows oscillations near the transition layer and the corresponding total free energy in \fig{EnergyVsTime_J2form_cspline_Expli_gt_1p2_a2_0p37_TT_0p1781} also increasing with oscillations similar to the initial condition in \fig{J2_form_a2_0_gt_1p285}.
-These results signify that \eqn{EvolutionEqnJ2_2} cannot handle the initial conditions with kinks whereas the same initial conditions in \fig{ThetaVsX_cspline_explicit_J1_gt_1p285_alpha_0_TT_18p707} and \fig{ThetaVsX_cspline_explicit_J1_gt_1p2_alpha_0p37_TT_24p38} evolve using \eqn{EvolutionEqn_Final_cspline} produce physically natural evolutions and final equilibrium $\theta$ profiles.

-Even with a smooth initial transition layer, the $J_2$ `formulation' produces non-physical $\theta$ profiles with progress in time as shown in \fig{ThetaVsX_cspline_Expli_J2_smooth_gt_1p2_a2_0p37_TT_0p14}.
-For the same initial condition, the $J_1$ formulation produces a physically reasonable $\theta$ evolution, as shown in \fig{ThetaVsX_cspline_Expli_J1_smooth_gt_1p2_a2_0p37_TT_24p34}.
+The $\theta$ profile at $t = 0.001$ shows non-physical oscillations near the transition layer and the corresponding total free energy in \fig{FigB1b} also increases with oscillations.
+The system shows more non-physical behavior as time progresses. \fig{FigB2a} shows the initial condition that evolves using \eqn{EvolutionEqnJ2_2} with a small $\alpha$ ($\alpha$=0.37).
+The initial condition is the same as that of the initial condition in \fig{Fig7a}.
+Even with $\alpha=0.37$, the $\theta$ profile at $t = 0.1781$ shows oscillations near the transition layer, and the corresponding total free energy in \fig{FigB2b} also increases with oscillations similar to the initial condition in \fig{J2_form_a2_0_gt_1p285}.
+These results signify that \eqn{EvolutionEqnJ2_2} cannot handle the initial conditions with kinks whereas the same initial conditions in \fig{Fig5e} and \fig{Fig7a} evolve using \eqn{EvolutionEqn_Final_cspline} produce physically natural evolutions and the final equilibrium $\theta$ profiles.
+Even with a smooth initial transition layer, the $J_2$ `formulation' produces non-physical $\theta$ profiles with progress in time as shown in \fig{FigB3c}.
+For the same initial condition, the $J$ formulation produces a physically reasonable $\theta$ evolution, as shown in \fig{FigB3a}.